KuangzhengZhang/CS351-ComputerGraphics/Project B/KuangzhengZhang_ProjB/KuangzhengZhang_ProjB.md

 ## User Guide

-explains your goals, and then gives user instructions on how to control the project as it runs

 ### Goal

-The goal of this Project A is to make several different 3D parts (Body, Neck, Head, Wing, Tail, Stem, Stamen, Petal) and assemble them to two 3D assemblies: Ender Dragon and Clover.
-These assemblies can move smoothly and continuously by itself, but user can also press certain key or move/drag mouse to interact with the scene.
+The goal of this Project B is to build a 3D world with Ender Dragon , Clover (Both from my Project A), Torus (From 7.14jt.BasicShapesCam) and Icosahedron and interact with it.
+The user can see through two different cameras: Perspective Camera and Orthographic Camera.
+The camera can be moved in three modes: ↑↓←→ (Aim camera in any direction without changing its position), WSAD (Move forward/backward in the gaze direction and strafe sideways left/right) and IKJL (Move along X/Z axis).
+The Icosahedron can be rotated by mouse dragging.

 ### Introduction

-After completely loaded, the user will see the Ender Dragon and the swing Clover.
-If the user doesn't interact, which means no key pressed and no mouse moved/clicked, the Ender Dragon will fly randomly and the Clover will swing continuously.
+After completely loaded, the user will see randomly flying Ender Dragon, continuously swing Clover, continuously rotating Torus and stationary Iconsahedron.

 #### Help

 -   Instructions are presented under canvas
--   Click `Open Control` on the upper right of the web page to open the Control Menu.
+-   Click `Open Control` on the upper right of the web page or press `/` to open the Control Menu.
+-